pmean/build-website/text/06/ConstructValidity.md

 concurrent validity, including inter-rater and intra-rater reliabilities.
 Discriminative validity in immediate and persistent pain for the age groups \< or =3 and \>3 yr were also studied.
-The children\'s behaviour was videotaped before and after surgery, before analgesia had been given in the post-anaesthesia care unit (PACU), and on the ward.
+The children's behaviour was videotaped before and after surgery, before analgesia had been given in the post-anaesthesia care unit (PACU), and on the ward.
 Four observers then rated pain behaviour from rearranged videotapes.
 The decision to treat pain was based on routine practice and